kristiansaenz/EventApi/README.md

 # Run

-3. Go into cloned project directory and in terminal run "mvn spring-boot:run"
+3. Go into cloned project directory and in terminal run "mvn clean test spring-boot:run"